Traditional Japanese Candle

 Japanese candles burn with a large, bright flame.
 Keep the candle at a safe distance from other items and do not place flammable items above the candle.

 Use a candle stand which is the correct size for candle.
-Secure the candle up right making sure it doesn’t wobble, and light it in place out of reach of wind and breezes.
+Secure the candle up right making sure it doesn’t wobble, and light it in place out of reach of wind and breezes, even if inside of the house.
+It may cause melting wax to drop down over the candle stand.

-While the candle is burning, cut the black burnt part of the wick down to adjust the size of the flame and to avoid nervous flame.
+While the candle is burning, cut gently the black burnt part of the wick down to adjust the size of the flame and to keep flame stable.
 Melted wax may splatter, if you extinguish the candle by blowing it out.

 While burning, keep candles within your line of sight.
 Do not leave the room without extinguishing the flame completely.